-My online visa cost me £49.37 and a 99p non-sterling transaction fee ( cost variable I guess due to currency conversion ).
+My last online visa cost me £49.37 and a 99p non-sterling transaction fee ( cost variable I guess due to currency conversion ).
+However the cost has gone up now to £54.
 It arrived very quickly via email taking about a day and a half which was good news.
 A friend received hers quicker than that.

 Don’t forget to pack these top ten items for India – READ HERE